mtn/venvwrapper/README.md

-# venvwrapper (deprecated)
+# venvwrapper

-This is now deprecated.
-I use Pipenv instead.
+I use these to create and manage small one-off environments when I don't want something heavy-handed like Pipenv.

 These are a few scripts for managing virtual environments.
 I know good solutions exist, and previously used `virtualenvwrapper`, but the time scripts would take to be sourced was annoying enough that I decided to quickly try out something myself.
 Of course, the functionality is much more limited, implementing exactly what I used `virtualenvwrapper` for and nothing more.